TheRealDelinquentRP/redemrp_Deliveryjob/README.md

 Jan.
 6 UPDATE

--Job now spwans a cart to used on the delivery -Valintine job location moved to post office -Valintine delivery is now to Bachuss Station
+-Job now spwans a cart to used on the delivery

+-Valintine job location moved to post office

+-Valintine delivery is now to Bachuss Station

+-No longer need to relog to do another delivery, thank you CallMeNC for the feed back.